 What is Rent Abatement?

-If your landlord does not take any steps to make the repairs within the time given, your tenancy will end.
-Your landlord will have to return to you rent from the day you gave the notice to the end of the month.
-You will then have 10 days to move out of your unit.
+You must be current in your rent obligations under the lease.
+Rent abatement allows you to end your tenancy if the landlord does not take any steps to make the repairs within the time given in the notice.
+The law says your landlord has to return to you rent from the day you gave the notice to the end of the month and your security deposit.
+You may have to sue your landlord to enforce this law.
+You will have 10 days after the cure period expires to move out of your unit.
 Only use this option if moving out is something you can do.
 If you cannot move out, you may lose some protections.

 What is Repair and Deduct?

-Repair and deduct allows you to deduct cost of repairs from your rent if the landlord fails to make the repairs within the time on the notice.
+You must be current in your rent obligations under the lease.
+Repair and deduct allows you to deduct the cost of repairs from your future rent payment if the landlord fails to make the repairs within the time on the notice.
 After the repairs are made, you must give your landlord copies of the receipts for the repairs.
-Receipts need to be given to your landlord within 5 days of when rent is due.
+Receipts need to be given to your landlord within 5 days of when the next rent payment is due.

 If you deduct the repairs from your rent, the landlord may say the repairs were unnecessary and may start an eviction case against you for not paying rent.
 Again, you may win the case, but an eviction case is risky and can hurt your ability to get future housing even if you win.